Optimize your 3D file with Sculpteo

 The purpose of these features is to provide the users of Sculpteo the possibility to manage the life of their 3D file directly from their online interface without returning to their 3D modeling software.
 This saves time to realize a set of simple tasks on your 3D models.

 The hollowing tool allows you to hollow out your object automatically.
-To use, simply activate this feature by clicking on the button "NO" / "YES".
+To use, simply activate this feature by clicking on "Hollowing" in the menu on the left.
 Our algorithms do the job automatically.
 You simply need to place at least two holes that will evacuate the printing material unused and present inside of your object.
 To place a hole, simply click the desired location in the 3D viewer.
-Once the two holes placed successively, just click "Finish".
+Once the two holes placed successively, just click "Done".
 This option allows you to reduce the amount of material used to print your 3D object and thus its printing prices.
-For more information, you can watch the video below or read our article on the 'Hollowing' functionality
+For more information, you can watch the video below or read our article on the 'Hollowing' functionality.

 The Sculpteo batch control option is designed with the vision that 3D printing is now a real alternative to traditional production techniques such as plastic injection.
 Through the batch control option, we offer a virtual control of our professional 3D printers.
 When you want to print at least 20 units of the same 3D file in Plastic, the batch control options provide: